 The Bottom Line

 Motley Fool Rule Breakers wins for most growth-focused investors.
 The 21-year track record is not just long — it is battle-tested through the 2008 financial crisis, the 2020 pandemic crash, and the 2022 bear market.
-With 60 ten-baggers, 186 doublers, and a +318.1% total return, the service has proven that its methodology of finding disruptive innovators works when you give it time.
-The $299/year (promo) is trivial relative to the potential returns.
+With 37 ten-baggers, 108 doublers, Tesla at +16,224%, a 75% win rate, and +318% vs +187%, the service has proven that its methodology of finding disruptive innovators works when you give it time.
+The $299/year (promo via Epic) is trivial relative to the potential returns.
+The software wipeout is the live test.
+Do not pretend it isn’t.

 But Morningstar Investor is the smarter choice for self-directed investors who want to understand why they own what they own.
-In an environment where the CAPE ratio sits near 40 and official economic data gets revised by 898,000 jobs, the ability to independently assess fair value is more than a nice-to-have — it is a competitive advantage.
-At $199/year (promo) with a 7-day free trial, it is also the safer starting point.
+In an environment where the CAPE ratio sits at ~41–42, the index has already paid +14.54% YTD, and software names are down 25–60%, the ability to independently assess fair value is more than a nice-to-have — it is a competitive advantage.
+At $249/year with a 7-day free trial, it is also the safer starting point.

 If you must choose one, pick the one that matches your temperament.
-Motley Fool Rule Breakers is for investors who want the answers.
-Morningstar Investor is for investors who want the tools.
+Motley Fool Rule Breakers is for investors who want high-vol names.
+Morningstar Investor is for investors who want a fair-value process at CAPE 42.

 Try Motley Fool Rule Breakers — 30-Day Guarantee